 The Old Dawg Treat Co. has a bulk pack joint powerhouse of beef trachea and salmon skins that is discounted to the consumer.
 Depending on how much you give your dog this joint-repair super food will last between one and three months.
 Your dog’s drool meter will be off the charts because they love the taste and the bulk pack is shipped to your door for free.
 A naturally absorbed source of glucosamine, chondroitin and omega 3’s your dog will love with no toxins or concerns coming from another country.

 So there is the result of my research.
-I went into this believing that glucosamine and chondroitin really hadn’t yet been proven to help, but from my readings there has been some dramatic improvement for arthritic dogs.
+I went into this believing that glucosamine and chondroitin for Labrador joint health really hadn’t yet been proven to help.
+But, from my readings there has been some dramatic improvement for arthritic dogs.
 I learned something new and will be supplementing younger dogs in a preventative way to aid joint repair once they are fully grown to help keep them healthy long into their golden years.